 “However, one of the most surprising findings was that when respondents were asked what the biggest risk to their organisation’s future was, they did not see the greatest risk coming from the decline in advertising revenue, or from Google and Facebook, or from other digital disruptions.
 The biggest single threat to their future success, was not from outside the organisation but from the inside: the reluctance to innovate.”

 Organisations that prioritise innovation efforts are almost three times as likely to be reporting significant increases in revenues, compared with organisations which do not.
 (Odds ratio = 2.9)

 This threat is also directly linked to organisational performance, the study results show organisations whose leaders model the right innovation behaviours for others to follow are more than 4 times as likely to be reporting significant increases in revenues over the last 12 months, compared with organisations which do not.
 (Odds ratio = 4.3)

-Nel challenged conference participants to consider what these finding means for them: “Building an organisational culture that promotes innovation is the responsibility of a firm’s leadership.
-So, is the biggest threat to your organisation’s success your leadership team.
+Nel challenged conference participants to consider what this finding means for them: “Building an organisational culture that promotes innovation is the responsibility of a firm’s leadership.
+So, is the biggest threat to your organisation’s success in your leadership team.
 Is it you?”

 The World News Publishers Outlook 2017 report by Nel and IRG partner, Dr Coral Milburn-Curtis will be launched at the WAN-IFRA’s Digital Media Europe conference to be held in Copenhagen, Denmark on 24 April 2017.
 Study respondents receive a free copy of the study findings and the full report will be available for purchase from WAN-IFRA.